 Yes, if you were enrolled full-time in the spring 2020 semester and are returning to continue your studies full-time in the fall 2020 semester, then due to the recent reversal of U.S. Immigration and Customs Enforcement regulations, you may take all courses online.
 Please note, this guidance does not apply to new, incoming international students.
 For more information, please reach out to International Student and Scholar Center via email email@example.com.

 As a returning international student, may I remain outside of the U.S. or return to campus?

 As a returning international student, you may do either.
 Your underlying F-1 status does not change and remains valid if you are enrolled full-time or approved for a reduced course load.

-Where can I learn more about UMass Law's plan for this fall?
+Where can I learn more about UMass Law's plan for this spring?

 Please review the UMass Law Frequently Asked Questions website.